onkelbeh/HomeAssistantRepository/README.md

 * I prefer an own profile based on "amd64/17.1/no-multilib"
 * python-3.7.5-r1 is set as default target, also 2.7.16 and 3.6.9 (not used anymore) are installed on my test server.
 * Due to Home Assitant's architecture strategies we could not wait any longer for a stable Python 3.7, so don't blame me if it's a lot of work.
 Python 3.6 would have been supported until Jan 2022.
+* I will do no tests anymore with Python 3.6

 ## Licenses